What Evidence Helps a Lawsuit?

 In some situations, people also keep screenshots, app records, or online listings if those materials help show what was represented, sold, or communicated.

-Messages and communications
+Messages and Communications

 Emails, text messages, letters, portal messages, and other communications may help show notice, complaints, promises, warnings, timelines, or follow-up discussions.
 In some cases, these communications help clarify what a company, employer, seller, landlord, or other party knew and when they knew it.